XULANE® (norelgestromin and ethinyl estradiol transdermal system) 150 mcg/day norelgestromin and 35 mcg/day ethinyl estradiol

-Xulane may be less effective in preventing pregnancy in women who weigh 198 lbs (90 kg) or more.
+Xulane may be less effective in preventing pregnancy in women who weigh 198 lbs.
+(90 kg) or more.
 Xulane is contraindicated for use in women with BMI ≥ 30 kg/m2 [see Contraindications (4), Warnings and Precautions (5.1) and Clinical Studies (14)].

 Cigarette smoking increases the risk of serious cardiovascular events from hormonal contraceptive use.
 This risk increases with age, particularly in women over 35 years of age, and with the number of cigarettes smoked.
-For this reason, hormonal contraceptives, including Xulane, should not be used by women who are over 35 years of age and smoke [see Contraindications (4) and Warnings and Precautions (5.1)].
+For this reason, CHCs, including Xulane, are contraindicated in women who are over 35 years of age and smoke [see Contraindications (4) and Warnings and Precautions (5.1)].

 Do not prescribe Xulane to women who are known to have the following conditions:

 - Combination hormonal contraceptives (CHCs) increase the risk of thromboembolic disorders including venous thromboembolism (VTE).
 Known risk factors for VTE include smoking, obesity and family history of VTE.
 The risk of VTE is highest during the first year of CHC use and when restarting hormonal contraception after a break of 4 weeks or longer

-Use of CHCs also increases the risk of arterial thromboses such as, cerebrovascular events (thrombotic and hemorrhagic strokes) and myocardial infarctions, especially in women with other risk factors for these events.
-In general, the risk is greatest among older (> 35 years of age), hypertensive women who also smoke.
+- Use of CHCs also increases the risk of arterial thromboses (e.g., stroke and myocardial infarction).
+The risk is greatest among hypertensive women who are > 35 years old and smoke.
 Use CHCs with caution in women with cardiovascular disease risk factors.

 Risk of liver enzyme elevations with concomitant hepatitis C treatment